adfeel220/Saihu-TSN-Analysis-Tool-Integration/README.md

 ### analyze_all
 ```
-num_results = analyzer.analyze_all(netfile, methods, use_tfa, use_sfa)
+num_results = analyzer.analyze_all(methods, netfile, use_tfa, use_sfa)
 ```
 Use all available tools to do analysis given the methods.
 Return number of results that are computed.
 All parameters are **optional**:
-- `netfile`: Executing using a specific network description file, use the one stored in the `analyzer.netfile` if it's `None`.
 - `methods`: A list of strings or a string specifying the analysis method.
 For the available values please refer to [Tool Specification](#tool-specification).
+- `netfile`: Executing using a specific network description file, use the one stored in the `analyzer.netfile` if it's `None`.
 - `use_tfa`/`use_sfa`: Boolean variables to select whether to use TFA/SFA bounds for improving PLP bounds.
 Only relevant when using `panco`.
 Default is both `True`.

 The function returns the number of results loaded from the process.

 ### analyze_xtfa
 ```
-analyzer.analyze_xtfa(netfile, methods)
+analyzer.analyze_xtfa(methods, netfile)
 ```
 Analyze the network with `xTFA`.
 All parameters are optional:
+- `methods`: A list of strings or a string specifying the analysis method.
+For the available values please refer to [Tool Specification](#tool-specification).
 - `netfile`: Executing using a specific network description file, conversion is done if needed.
 Use the network stored in the `analyzer.netfile` if it's `None`.
-- `methods`: A list of strings or a string specifying the analysis method.
-For the available values please refer to [Tool Specification](#tool-specification).

 ### analyze_linear
 ```
-analyzer.analyze_linear(netfile, methods)
+analyzer.analyze_linear(methods, netfile)
 ```
 Analyze the network with `Linear TFA solver`.
 All parameters are optional:
+- `methods`: A list of strings or a string specifying the analysis method.
+For the available values please refer to [Tool Specification](#tool-specification).
 - `netfile`: Executing using a specific network description file, conversion is done if needed.
 Use the network stored in the `analyzer.netfile` if it's `None`.
-- `methods`: A list of strings or a string specifying the analysis method.
-For the available values please refer to [Tool Specification](#tool-specification).

 ### analyze_panco
 ```
-analyzer.analyze_panco(netfile, methods, )
+analyzer.analyze_panco(methods, netfile, use_tfa, use_sfa)
 ```
 Analyze the network with `panco`.
 All parameters are optional:
-- `netfile`: Executing using a specific network description file, use the one stored in the `analyzer.netfile` if it's `None`.
 - `methods`: A list of strings or a string specifying the analysis method.
 For the available values please refer to [Tool Specification](#tool-specification).
+- `netfile`: Executing using a specific network description file, use the one stored in the `analyzer.netfile` if it's `None`.
 - `use_tfa`/`use_sfa`: Boolean variables to select whether to use TFA/SFA bounds for improving PLP bounds.
 Only relevant when using PLP.
 Default is both `True`.

 ### analyze_dnc
 ```
-analyzer.analyze_panco(netfile, methods, )
+analyzer.analyze_panco(methods, netfile)
 ```
 Analyze the network with `DNC`.
 All parameters are optional:
-- `netfile`: Executing using a specific network description file, use the one stored in the `analyzer.netfile` if it's `None`.
 - `methods`: A list of strings or a string specifying the analysis method.
 For the available values please refer to [Tool Specification](#tool-specification).
+- `netfile`: Executing using a specific network description file, use the one stored in the `analyzer.netfile` if it's `None`.

 ### export
 ```
-analyzer.export(default_name, json_output, report_file)
+analyzer.export(default_name, result_json, report_md, clear)
 ```
 Write the JSON result and Markdown report at the same time.
 All parameters are optional:
-- `default_name`: The default file name stem if either `json_output` or `report_file` are not assigned or `None`.
+- `default_name`: The default file name stem if either `result_json` or `report_md` are not assigned or `None`.
 For example,
     ```
     analyzer.export("test")
     ```
     writes 2 files: `test_data.json` and `test_report.md`.
-- `json_output`: The file name of the JSON output
+- `result_json`: The file name of the JSON output
-- `report_file`: The file name of the Markdown report
+- `report_md`: The file name of the Markdown report
+- `clear`: Boolean deciding whether to clear the analyzer after finishing writing.
+Default is `True`.

 ### write_result_json
 ```